johnshearing/PrivateKeyVault/README.md

 <hr>

-If someone steals your SD card it's not a problem.
+If someone steals your encrypted SD card it's not a problem.
 You have cloned several copies and stored them in several different locations.
 Right?
 It's not a problem if they steal your Vault either.
 Your secrets are safe.